EmilDimanchev/EmilDim.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-I investigate climate policy design, energy system planning, and energy market economics.
-I am especially interested in questions encountered in the practice of climate policy making, or informed by perspectives from political science, finance, or natural science.
-I leverage methods primarily from operations research, economics, and engineering.
+I study macro-energy systems and the effects climate and energy policies using methods primarily from operations research.
+I am especially interested in questions encountered in the practice of climate policy making and in collaborating across disciplines.
+My recent work draws on energy systems engineering, environmental economics, finance, game theory, and political science.

 ## Bio